-Figure 2: Lymphovascular invasion (LVI)

-Schematic drawing for the interpretation of the presence or absence of LVI.
-The diagram depicts a follicular neoplasm (green) surrounded by a fibrous capsule (blue). a Bulging of tumour into vessels within the tumour proper does not constitute LVI. b Tumour thrombus covered by endothelial cells in intracapsular vessel qualifies as LVI. c Tumour thrombus in intracapsular vessel considered as LVI since it is attached to the vessel wall. d Although not endothelialized, this tumour thrombus qualifies for LVI because it is accompanied by a fibrin thrombus. e Endothelialized tumour thrombus in vessel outside the tumour capsule represents LVI f Artefactual dislodgement of tumour manifesting as irregular tumour fragments into vascular lumen unaccompanied by endothelial covering or fibrin thrombus.
-Reproduced with permission from Chan J (2007).
+Figure 2: Blood vessel invasion (BVI).
+Schematic drawing for the interpretation of the presence or absence of BVI.
+The diagram depicts a follicular neoplasm (green) surrounded by a fibrous capsule (blue). a Bulging of tumour into vessels within the tumour proper does not constitute BVI. b Tumour thrombus covered by endothelial cells in intracapsular vessel qualifies as BVI. c Tumour thrombus in intracapsular vessel considered as BVI since it is attached to the vessel wall. d Although not endothelialized, this tumour thrombus qualifies for BVI because it is accompanied by a fibrin thrombus. e Endothelialized tumour thrombus in vessel outside the tumour capsule represents BVI. f Artefactual dislodgement of tumour manifesting as irregular tumour fragments into vascular lumen unaccompanied by endothelial covering or fibrin thrombus.
+Modified from the original version in Chan J (2007).
 Tumours of the thyroid and parathyroid glands.
 Diagnostic Histopathology of Tumours.
 Fletcher CDM.
 Churchill Livingstone Elsevier, Philadelphia.
+Reproduced with permission.